-You’ve made the decision to become more physically active -- the first major step toward better health and fitness.
+You’ve decided to become more physically active — a major step toward better health and fitness.
 But what’s next?
-Adults benefit from at least 150 minutes of moderate aerobic activity each week.
+Adults benefit from at least 150 minutes of moderate-intensity aerobic activity each week.
 But everyone’s goals are different, and you should tailor your exercise plan to your abilities and needs.
-Answer the following questions before starting a new fitness program or routine.
+Answer the following questions before starting a new fitness program or routine:

 To assess your aerobic and muscular fitness, flexibility and body composition, you should record:

-- Your pulse rate before and immediately after walking one mile (1.6 kilometers)
+- Your pulse rate before and right after walking one mile (1.6 kilometers)

-- How long it takes to walk one mile
+- How long it takes you to walk one mile

-- How many push-ups you can do in one set
+- How many push-ups you can do without stopping to rest

-- How far you can reach forward while seated on the floor with your legs in front of you (are your legs straight here and are you reaching toward your feet?)
+- How far you can reach toward your toes while seated on the floor with your legs straight out in front of you

 - Your waist circumference just above your hipbones

-- Specific Goal - If you have something more specific in mind, such as running a 5K race or completing a triathlon, create a specific plan to reach that goal.
-Consider starting or joining a walking club, running club or training group to get help with your training plan.
+- Specific goal - If you have something more specific in mind, such as running a 5K race, create a plan to reach that goal.
+Consider starting or joining a virtual group to get help with your training plan.

-- Weight-Loss Goal - If the goal of your physical activity program is to lose weight, you may want to talk with your doctor to determine a healthy amount to lose each week.
+- Weight-loss goal - If the goal of your physical activity program is to lose weight, you may want to talk with your health care professional to determine a healthy amount to lose each week.
 Along with managing calorie intake, physical activity is an important part of losing weight and keeping it off.
-The amount of activity needed to achieve a healthy weight varies greatly from person to person.
+The amount of activity needed to achieve a healthy weight is different for everyone.

-You may want to ask a health or fitness professional what types and amounts of physical activity are recommended to reach your goal.
+You may want to ask a health or fitness professional what types and amounts of physical activity to do to reach your goal.

 Clear goals can help motivate you when you’re not in the mood to get moving.
-Tracking your progress can also help you stick with the program.
+Tracking your progress can also help you stick with your program.